falcosecurity/falcosidekick/README.md

 SELECT create_hypertable('falco_events', 'time');
 ```

-The name from the table should match with the `HypertableName` output configuration.
+The name from the table should match with the `hypertable` output configuration.

 ## Examples